Stellarium/stellarium/BUILDING.md

 - To get the source code of Stellarium you need to install some git environment.
   [Git for Windows](https://git-scm.com/download/win) seems ok, or the Git Bash and Git GUI, whatever seems suitable for you.
 But it is not necessary.
-- Get the [latest version of Qt5 from Qt Company](http://www.qt.io/download-open-source/).
-We recommend to use Qt 5.15 or, better, Qt6.
+- Get the [latest version of Qt from Qt Company](http://www.qt.io/download-open-source/).
+We recommend to use Qt 5.15.2 or, better, Qt6.
 For Qt5 you must select Qt Script and msvc2019 among so many checkboxes.

 After installing all required libraries and tools you should configure the build environment.